louazz/webringaber/README.md

 }
 ```

-You can find the svg icon there in this repo, its initially taken from [this project](https://github.com/XXIIVV/webring) using their MIT license.
+You can find the svg icon there in this repo, its initially taken from [The XXIIVV Webring](https://github.com/XXIIVV/webring) using their MIT license.
 Go check out that project, every page on there is incredibly interesting!